 Letting people take advantage of you can cause stress, anxiety, and frustration.
 In some cases, it can lead to depression, hopelessness, and lack of control in our own lives.
 Every day, we can choose not to make waves and feel this way, or we can stand up for ourselves.
-If you choose to learn to stand up for yourself and take back control of your life and happiness, then here are 7 powerful tips that will help.
+If you choose to learn to stand up for yourself and take back control of your life and happiness, then here are some powerful tips that will help.

 How To Stand Up For Yourself

 Article Continues Below Video

 1. Stand Up For Yourself By Getting Clear on Your Boundaries

 It’s hard to stand up for yourself if you do not know what your boundaries are.
 Once you know what your boundaries are, you’ll know exactly when it’s time to say something.
 Start by asking yourself these questions: “What frustrates me?”
 “What causes me stress?”
 “Who makes me anxious?”
 “What things do I regret doing?”.

 The answers to these questions serve as clues to where you need to set boundaries.
 For instance, does it frustrate you that you always bail out your co-worker?
 Does it make you anxious to talk to certain family members because you know they will ask you for a favor?
 If so, create a boundary where you will no longer stay after work, or create a boundary where you will not loan family money anymore.
 These are examples but be specific with your boundaries and write them out.
 Then decide that you will not let anyone cross them.

 2. Remind Yourself You Deserve Respect